watermelontools/public-handbook/Strategy.md

 # Strategy

 **Watermelon is an Open Source Copilot For Code Review**.
-Our GitHub application allows developers to pre-review GitHub Pull Requests by tracing their code context and performing static code analysis.
-Using LLMs to detect errors, compare intent to implementation, and give the PR a first health check.
+Our GitHub application assists developers by pre-screening GitHub Pull Requests.
+It traces code context and performs static code analysis.
+By using LLMs, it can detect errors, compare intent to implementation, and provide the PR with an initial health check.

 Our much more bigger vision is to build a copilot for engineering leaders.